-Serene Wong is a Senior Paediatric Palliative Care Nurse with HCA Hospice Care.
-As a nurse in charge of caring for children and youths with long-term, life-limiting conditions, she goes through a roller coaster ride of emotions every day.
+Serene Wong is a Senior Paediatric Palliative Care Nurse at the Kwong Wai Shui Hospital.
+Working at one of the oldest charitable healthcare institutions in Singapore as a nurse in charge of caring for children and youths with long-term, life-limiting conditions, she goes through a roller coaster ride of emotions every day.

 The 44-year-old is usually cheerful and positive though, and was recently presented with the Nurses’ Merit Award for her with Star Paediatric Advanced Life Support (PALS) beneficiaries.
-The Star PALS is a division of the HCA dedicated to improving the quality of life for children and minors up to 19 years of age, with life-threatening or life-limiting conditions.
+The Star PALS is a division of the Kwong Wai Shui Hospital dedicated to improving the quality of life for children and minors up to 19 years of age, with life-threatening or life-limiting conditions.

 Originally a special needs education teacher, Serene made the switch into nursing a few years ago as she wanted to experience a different role that still involved helping children and youth.